Acoustics Toolbox is distributed under the GNU Public License.

 at Windows binaries

 standard does not clarify

-also use them under Windows with the Cygwin system, which provides a
+also use them under Windows with either the Cygwin system or

 Unix-like environment under Windows.
-Cygwin is also freely distributed.
+Cygwin and Mingw are also

 clean # to remove old objects and executables

 install # to move the binaries to at/bin